 Bells And Whistles

-One of the most interesting thing that Nissan cars are equipped with is NissanConnect, which, with the help of a mobile application, lets you track your track in real time as well as receive notification(s) in case of an emergency or accident.
+One of the most interesting things that Nissan cars are equipped with is NissanConnect, which, with the help of a mobile application, lets you track your track in real-time as well as receive notification(s) in case of an emergency or accident.
 Though kids won’t be liking their parents tracking their movement, I think it’s definitely a step forward when it comes to safety.

 The final verdict?
 I loved the Nissan Sunny so much that I’m actually considering it for our next family vehicle.

-Disclaimer: I was on a blog trip with Nissan India who provided me with a car.
-Though my trip was partly covered by them, all experiences, suggestions and endorsements are solely personal.
+Disclaimer: I wrote this Nissan Sunny review while on a blog trip with Nissan India who provided me with a car.
+Though my trip was partly covered by them, all experiences, suggestions, and endorsements are solely personal.
 I only recommend what I personally experience and find worth appreciating.